tazjin/kontemplate/docs/templates.md

 with a small extension library called [sprig][] that adds additional template functions.

+Go templates can either simply display variables or build more complicated *pipelines* in which variables are passed to functions for further processing, or in which conditionals are evaluated for more complex template logic.

+It is recommended that you check out the Golang [documentation][] for the templating engine in addition to the cherry-picked features listed here.

 ## Basic variable interpolation

 The basic template format uses `{{ .variableName }}` as the interpolation format.